canyon289/LessonPlan_API/LessonPlan.md

   * Import necessary libraries to interact with Quandl API
   * Import keys from config file
   * Setup Quandl authentication
-  * Write code to fetch Apple Stock Ticker
+  * Write code to fetch the Apple Stock Ticker
   * Write code to fetch stock prices from multiple stocks
   * Loop through and print last 5 closing prices